ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 a file of health records in JSON format.
 The file ``sec_tag_file.py`` provides a command-line interface to the section tagger.
 Help can be obtained by running the file with this command:  ``python3 ./sec_tag_file.py``.
-This interactive appliation writes results (input file with tag annotations) to stdout.
+This interactive application writes results (input file with tag annotations) to stdout.

 SecTag Database
 ---------------